 Nordic naturals supplies a variety of marine oil products, including algal oils, cod liver oil and fish oils.
-Their fish oils (including the cod liver oil) are all Friends of the Sea certified.
+Their fish oils (including the cod liver oil) are all Friend of the Sea certified.
 This means they come from audited factories and that the fishing vessels will have been audited so long as they are flagged to an ILO-signatory country and supply factories with whole fish.

 As with all algal oils, Just Kai considers Nordic Naturals’ algal oils to be slave free.

 There is no other information on their website about the sourcing of their other fish oils.
-This means we cannot be confident that Norwegian Naturals fish oils (other than their cod liver oil) are slave free.
+This means we cannot be confident that Nordic Naturals fish oils (other than their cod liver oil) are slave free.
 Those produced from Norwegian-sourced fish will be fine, but we cannot be confident of those sourced from the Pacific and it isn’t possible to distinguish between them.
-Fish oil can be made from sardine heads (which would count as discards): Friends of the Sea don’t audit fishing vessels if they are only providing discards to fish oil manufacturers.
+Fish oil can be made from sardine heads (which would count as discards): Friend of the Sea don’t audit fishing vessels if they are only providing discards to fish oil manufacturers.
 Any Norwegian vessels supplying sardine heads are likely to be fine due to the strong labour laws in Norway and the fact that sardines are generally caught fairly coastally, but the same cannot be said of the Pacific.
 In addition, several Pacific states aren’t signed up to the ILO.
 Vessels flying flags of non-ILO member countries don’t need to meet Friend of the Sea human rights criteria in order to be certified by them.
 Currently (July 2019), none of the suppliers Friend of the Sea certifies fly non-ILO flags, meaning that any oils Nordic Naturals sell that are made from whole fish caught in the Pacific are currently fine.
-However, that could change in the future if Nordic Naturals continues to source Friend of the Sea certification, there is a chance even fishing vessels catching whole anchovy may well not be being audited for working conditions.
+However, that could change in the future if Nordic Naturals continues to source Friend of the Sea certified oils but changes to a supplier that flies the flag of a non-ILO member state.